tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 App Runner and Web Worker
 =========================

-Nuvola Player uses two processes for each service (web app):
+Nuvola Apps Runtime uses two processes for each service (web app):

   * **App Runner process** that manages user interface, desktop integration components and a life-cycle of the WebKitGtk WebView.
-On start-up, Nuvola Player executes once the integration script in the App Runner process to perform initialization of the web app.
+On start-up, Nuvola Runtime executes once the integration script in the App Runner process to perform initialization of the web app.
 Note that the script is executed in a **bare JavaScript environment**, which means there are no `window`, `document` or other common object provided by a web browser engine.
 Therefore, make sure you don't use any of these